Ph.D. Application Procedure

 - Complete information and answers to frequently asked questions about the Ph.D. application process may be found here: Click here to apply

 Stipend, Tuition Remission, and Benefits

-If you are accepted, you will receive full tuition remission, a generous stipend ($31,300 in 2013) and a benefits package that helps make Albert Einstein College of Medicine a great place to be, in or out of the laboratory.
-To learn more about the benefits of student life at the Albert Einstein College of Medicine.
+If you are accepted, you will receive full tuition remission, a stipend and a benefits package.
+Learn more about the student life at Einstein here.